 The legal basis for the rule is the Coast Guard's authority to establish regulated navigation areas and limited access areas: 33 U.S.C.
 1231; 46 U.S.C.
 Chapter 701, 3306, 3703; 50 U.S.C.
 191, 195; 33 CFR 1.05-1, 6.04-1, 6.04-6, 160.5; Public Law 107-295, 116 Stat.
 2064; Department of Homeland Security Delegation No. 0170.1.

-During the month of January, 2013 Walsh Construction Company will be conducting demolition on the West span of the Cline Avenue Bridge in East Chicago, IN.
+On November 3 and November 10, 2012, Walsh Construction Company will be conducting demolition on portions of the Cline Avenue Bridge in East Chicago, IN.
 The Captain of the Port, Sector Lake Michigan, has determined that this demolition project will pose a significant risk to public safety and property.
 Such hazards include loss of life and property in the proximity of explosives, and collisions among vessels and contractors involved in the demolition project.

 C. Discussion of Rule

-With the aforementioned hazards in mind, the Captain of the Port, Sector Lake Michigan, has determined that this temporary safety zone is necessary to ensure the safety of persons and vessels during the demolition project on the Cline Avenue Bridge.
-This rule is effective from 12:00 p.m. on January 1, 2013 until 12:00 a.m. on February 1, 2013.
-The Captain of the Port, Sector Lake Michigan, will establish enforcement dates that will be announced with a Notice of Enforcement and marine information broadcasts.
-The safety zone will encompass all waters of the Indiana Harbor Canal in the vicinity of the Cline Avenue Bridge at approximate position 41°39′4.3″ N and 87°27′54.3″ W (NAD 83).
+With the aforementioned hazards in mind, the Captain of the Port, Sector Lake Michigan, has determined that this temporary safety zone is necessary to ensure the safety of persons and vessels during the demolition project on the Cline Ave Bridge.
+This zone will be effective and enforced between 6:00 a.m. and 9:00 a.m. on November 3 and November 10, 2012.

 Entry into, transiting, or anchoring within the safety zone is prohibited unless authorized by the Captain of the Port, Sector Lake Michigan, or his designated on-scene representative.
 The Captain of the Port or his designated on-scene representative may be contacted via VHF Channel 16.